newmarcel/KeepingYouAwake/README.md

 ## Disclaimer ##

 This is my first Mac application in a long while.
-I am an iOS developer and don't know the AppKit APIs very well, so please bare with me.
+I am an iOS developer and don't know the AppKit APIs very well, so please bear with me.

 ## License ##